jenniferlynparsons/jenniferlynparsons/work with me.md

 ## Personality
 I'm generally friendly, willing to help however I can, and enjoy collaborating.

 I chose remote work because I do best with a self-controlled environment.
-I'm on the autism spectrum so I can come across as "strange" sometimes.
-I also have auditory processing issues, so I may ask for a repetition or recontextualization of information.
+I'm on the autism spectrum with a side order of ADHD with all that comes with those disorders.
+Ask me if you have questions about my experience.
+I also have auditory processing issues, so I may ask for a repetition or re-contextualization of information.

 ## Receiving Feedback & Recognition
 I prefer to receive negative feedback in writing first, with live discussion afterwards, if needed.
 I'm happy to receive positive feedback or recognition in public.